AnnalisaMBauer/project-3/README.md

 ## Description

-Geek Games "GG" is an application that has a collection of games that are available for play online and offline.
+Geek Games "GG" is an application that has a collection of games that are available for play online.

 Sign-up and login to keep track of your scores.
 Play against a friend or try you hand(fingers) against the our 'Ai': Quixote.<br>